fxlin/uva-os-world3/docs/README.md

 # UVA-OS Lab3 "Minimal User"
-## To UVA students: the code will be available after the submission opens
+## To UVA students: the kernel code will be available after the submission opens

 This is one part of the UVA-OS class (CS4414/CS6456).